jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ----
 ##Promoting or demoting project admins

-In the past, DevOps Services projects only allowed one project admin.
-Now that you can have multiple admins, you can be promoted or promote others to the project admin role.
+Because each project can have multiple admins, you can be promoted or promote others to the project admin role.

 Before you can be promoted to a project admin, you must be a member of the project.
-Ask the project owner or a project admin to invite you to join the project and promote you to a project admin.
-(If you are the project creator, you already have the ability to promote others.)
+Ask the project owner or a project admin to invite you to join the project and promote you to be a project admin.
+If you are the project creator, you can already promote others.

-To promote others to project admins, complete these steps:
+To promote others to be project admins:

 1. If the people that you want to promote aren't project members, invite them.

-2. On the OVERVIEW or MEMBERS pages, click **Settings**.
-Note that on the MEMBERS page, you can also click **MANAGE ADMINS**, which is a shortcut to the PROJECT ADMINS page.
+2. On the Overview or Members pages, click the **Settings** icon.
+**Tip:** If you're on the Members page, you can quickly go to the Project Admins page by clicking **MANAGE ADMINS**.
 ![Settings and manage admins buttons on the members page][4]

-3. When the GENERAL page opens, click the PROJECT ADMINS page in the navigation pane.
+3. If you clicked the **Settings** icon on the Overview page, the project settings pages open.
+Click **PROJECT ADMINS**.
 ![Project Admins page link in navigation pane][5]

-4. On the PROJECT ADMINS page, select the members to promote and click **PROMOTE**.
+4. On the Project Admins page, select the members to promote and click **PROMOTE**.
 ![Promote button on the project admins page][6]

-The newly promoted members are listed as project admins and an email is sent that shares the good news.
+The newly promoted members are listed as project admins, and they automatically receive an email about their new role.

-To demote project admins to be regular project members, on the Project Admins page, select the admins whose privileges to remove and click **DEMOTE**.
+To demote project admins to be regular project members:
+1. On the Project Admins page, select the admins whose privileges you want to remove.
+2. Click **DEMOTE**.
 ![Project admin selected for demotion][8]

-The former project admins are listed as members and an email is sent that notifies the former admins of the change.
+The former project admins are listed as members, and they automatically receive an email about the role change..

 [1]: images/invitemembers.png
 [2]: images/projadminspage1.png